- You do not have any products in your shopping cart yet.

 Solid Wood Coffee Table "Deep Island", approx. 100 x 83 x 50 cm, made from recycled teak wood

-Solid Wood Coffee Table from the Deep Island Series – Solid Reclaimed Wood in Timeless Design
+Solid Wood Coffee Table from the Deep Island Series – Massive Reclaimed Wood in Timeless Design

 Find more coffee tables from the "Deep Island" series here: Coffee Table "Deep Island"

 The solid wood coffee table from the Deep Island series is a high-quality piece of furniture that impresses with its robust craftsmanship and the combination of solid recycled wood and stainless steel.
-Featuring a tabletop made of glued solid wood planks with an impressive thickness of 8 cm, this coffee table offers a durable and characterful addition to your living room.
+With a tabletop made of glued solid wood planks boasting an impressive thickness of 8 cm, this coffee table offers a durable and characterful addition to your living room.

-The solid wood coffee table Deep Island stands on a crescent-shaped table base made of brushed stainless steel.
-This construction ensures a modern look and high stability.
-The curved design of the table base creates a harmonious connection between rustic solid wood and industrial steel.
+The Deep Island solid wood coffee table stands on a crescent-shaped base made of brushed stainless steel.
+This construction provides a modern look and high stability.
+The curved design of the base creates a harmonious connection between rustic solid wood and industrial steel.

 Technical Details